 I've built several classic Tesla coils and smaller units, and even a "pulse coil" which ran on about 30kv.
 The photo on the top of my blog was taken from the pulse coil system.
 I decided to try a TV flyback before I got an NST.
 The NST version is on YouTube, I may also have the pulse coil on there too) channel="mostlymacros".
 It worked, but the output is intermittent and like all coils that use a spark gap-- really messy.
 My first SSTC design which I will publish here later was a success and stable, but not very powerful and I had problems keeping the single mosfet cool.
 I built it about 2 years ago.
 I have the components to do another SSTC and probably will eventually do something using a PWM and some kind of push pull mosfet drive.
 There are advantages that tubes have for some circuits over solid state however.
 So then again--if I can find some of the types I need--I might just stick with tubes.
 Tubes have properties that are very resilient, not to mention really good sound so they are making a comeback!
 Tubes or thermionic "valves" have some pretty amazing properties.
 I chose to use a tube because of the overload capacity and flexibility.
 I have made it a point to study tube design.

-I started doing this when I was about 11.
+I started doing tube experiments as well as plasma tries with transformers and Model T Ford coils when I was about 11.
 The first real assignment with tubes I gave myself was to transpose simple circuits like a Hartley oscillators into tube forms from solid state circuits.
 In that case, a center tapped coil and variable capacitor for tuning.
 With a little math, the tank circuit resonant frequency can be figured out.
 Thus I was able to begin to build radios that listened or transmitted where I wanted them too!
 Then I moved into experimenting with other devices.
 Tubes are very forgiving within reason, and if something goes wrong you far less likely to lose the tube then an expensive mosfet.
 You can see what's going on inside, and keep an eye on things, they also are really tough--I've seen tubes get so hot they glow entirely across the plate but when cooled back down--they still ran fine again.
 I even pulled a few tubes out of an old TV that had been laying in the bushes for decades in Guam, fired it up and it worked until a typhoon wreaked my place and I lost most of my stuff.
 Years of harsh rain and sun did nothing to damage the glass sealed device.
 As fragile as they may be in shipping--they are really tough compared to the mosfets and transistors that replaced them.
 Tolerances can be looser, substitutions simpler, and some kinds of circuits just work better and can have a lot less components if built with tubes.
 Tubes have a lot of gain and bandwidth--the only thing that comes close to them in solid state are mosfets and a few other emerging technologies.
 The military is interested in tubes since they are virtually EMP proof.
 Russia kept making all there radios for fighter jets out of tubes at least into the 1990s for this reason.
 And for sound quality there's no comparison according to many, myself included, who say tubes have the best sound in the world for audio gear.

 In 2010, I shattered my myth about tube plate voltage since every book I read talks about how important B+ needs to be pretty high voltage.
 Never under 45volts.
 I was able to power a 12AX7 tube oscillator with just 15volts!
 That's right, it was actually possible to get a sine wave and tune a tube Hartley tank circuit that had a plate voltage of only 15 volts.
 The circuit was built in a cascode fashion, which means that one triode was driving modulation into the 2nd triode which was an oscillator.
 Plate into cathode from triode 1 to triode 2.
 The 1st tube lost it's bias with audio and sound quality around 30volts or so, but the CW signal and sine wave remained strong and could be turned on or off at will with a plate voltage not much more then 12 volts!
 I could have used it as a local oscillator for a receiver.
 I never thought a tube circuit could run at such low voltage.
 The filaments were actually running a bit lower then specs, but electron emission can happen to the plate for an oscillator at very low voltages.
 I plan to do some more tests with this, this is especially true with smaller high gain signal tubes.
 In most literature about tube design--45volts is as low as you can go.
 I wonder what else you can do with them--cold cathode?
 Some tubes do operate if you use enough voltage--such as magic eye tubes and even TV CRTs-- but space charges and other issues get in the way of grid function so they are not good for much without a hot cathode unless they were designed for a particular function like a plate relay control.
 You can create wideband noise out of a gas discharge tube, or use one to turn a plate relay on and off.
 But if you want audio frequency amplification, gain and any radio projects--you pretty much do have to keep your plate voltage (or B+ battery supply) above 45 volts and towards the tube's intended voltage and filaments/heaters must be hot enough for the electrons to begin to "boil off" so that they can be grabbed by the plate.
 But they are very flexible as far as design goes and just how far you can push them.
 I have not posted my SSTC design yet, but I will say it is the simplest one I have ever seen.
 I was able to build a pretty good SSTC from a 555 timer chip by feeding just enough power back so that it became a resonant circuit through the timer.
 A strange and unusual way to use the 555 chip that I just decided to try, and it worked well with large mosfets like the IRFP260/460.
 The timer is basically a PWM, and when it has almost no timing capacitance on it--it will still oscillate!
 I found that they can go into several hundred Kc, so getting up to the resonant frequency of a air core primary was possible.
 I protected the mosfet as I always do with several parts, and the timer need only 50ohm 1/4W resistor and 0.47mfd capacitor or so to drive the gate and insure that the chip never gets totally shorted if something happens to the mosfet.
 I did not however get nearly as much power out of it as I do here with the tube system.
 And the mosfet was in constant danger of overheating or being damaged.
 Tubes are almost immune to this kind of transient high voltage and they can overheat, but you can monitor this if your using glass tubes.
 This makes them ideal for power RF amplifiers or Tesla coils that would have to be far more complex and/or expensive if done solid state.
 The corona on my SSTC was only about 1-2inches long and the mosfet was under a lot of pressure for many reasons so I could not run it for very long without letting it cool.
 I really had to only run it for a few seconds at a time but it was a stable viable circuit that I built twice.
 The corona on my VTTC here is about 4-5 inches with sprites up to 7+ There are many great SSTC schematics online, the concept is pretty simple but coil building and winding is difficult work sometimes since there are so many possible problems with arcing and induction that must be addressed.
 I did not find such an abundance of good VTTC schematics, but then again I did not look for very long.
 I designed this circuit myself.
 When I did finally check out other schematics online, I found many VTTC schematics to be pretty low-powered.
 This may be because the volts needed at currents this high are VERY dangerous.
 At 1000volts 2amps or so, you really don't get 2nd chances.
 And to run a larger VTTC voltages quickly get into the 2000+ range at 1 amp or more.
 The means of doing this is so dangerous that I hesitate to post it.
 You don't get burned, you don't get shocked--you get electrocuted!
 Lights out.
 The general voltage for the electric chair in many states was 2000volts at 2-4amps AC.
 I don't think I need to say more about why this is so dangerous!
 MOTs are very dangerous and often underestimated, this is why microwave ovens are setup so you cannot use them with the case off.
 The transformer core is one side of the 2000volt secondary and they are capable of producing 2kv (2000volts) at as many as 2-5amps if the electrical outlet powering them can handle it.
 I may need to use a 2 phase (240volt) outlet for my next VTTC as I will need a really big voltage.
 So safety is very important with VTTCs.
 There are tube transformers out there that can produce about 1200volts or more and can be found online in different places.
 Lots of old radio and other gear use them.
 The other way is to build an inverter supply that will convert 48Vdc volts into 1200volts at 1 amp or so at higher frequency--which makes it safer if it's up in the 10kc or above range--but still very dangerous!